Phyx10n/PD2-Filter/README.md

 The goal of this filter was to provide a simple, and lightweight lootfilter to eliminate the clutter on the ground, while highlighting the items that are *actually* worth picking up.

-## Features in development
-* Automate tier changes for unique/rare items based on tradesite

 ## Features
 * Toggles for revealed unique/set names
 * Socketing/Upgrading/Crafting recipes